VocalOpal/Aria/README.md

 **Your voice, your journey, your authentic self**

-A comprehensive voice training application featuring real-time pitch monitoring, guided exercises, and advanced audio file analysis for personalized voice development.
+A voice training app with real-time pitch monitoring, guided exercises, and audio file analysis to help you develop your authentic voice.

 ##  Features Overview

 ### **Live Voice Training**
 - Real-time pitch monitoring with gentle feedback alerts
 - Progressive goal system that adapts to your improvement
-- Advanced formant analysis for authentic voice feminization
+- Voice resonance analysis to help develop authentic sound
 - Breathing pattern training and resonance quality detection
-- Auto-save progress with comprehensive trend analysis
+- Auto-save progress with detailed tracking over time

 ### **Voice Exercises & Warm-ups**
 - Guided warm-up routines (5-minute beginner routine available)